chemerisuk/cordova-plugin-firebase-dynamiclinks/README.md

     cordova plugin add cordova-plugin-firebase-dynamiclinks --save --variable APP_DOMAIN="example.com"

-If you need to set a specific dependency version on Android then use variable `FIREBASE_VERSION`.

 Variables `APP_DOMAIN` and `APP_PATH` specify web URL where your app will start an activity to handle the link.

+Use variable `FIREBASE_DYNAMIC_LINKS_VERSION` to override dependency version on Android.

 ## Supported Platforms